brayvid/based-news/README.md

 ## Lockfile Notice

-If interrupted, the script may leave behind a lockfile (`newspagebot.lock`).
+If interrupted, the script may leave behind a lockfile (`based_news.lock`).
 Remove it manually if needed:

 ```bash
 rm newspagebot.lock